 The defining characteristic of a Victorian bath is a large clawfoot or pedestal tub.
 The tub, connected to running water, was an innovation that sparked a change in the hygiene habits of Americans.

 Prior to the Victorian Age, a bath once or twice a year was thought to be adequate.
 More frequent bathing was considered somehow unmanly and even hazardous to the health.
-The Victorians changed that.
-A whole raft of organizations and societies trumpeted the benefits of frequent bathing — with soap, mind you — and by the turn of the 20th century, weekly bathing was the rule, at least in the cities.
+The Victorians changed that by focusing on hygiene as a social priority during the last half of the Era.
+A whole raft of organizations and societies trumpeted the benefits of frequent bathing — with soap, mind you — and by the turn of the 20th century, weekly bathing was the rule, at least in Victorian cities, and the Saturday night bath a family ritual.

 If you are lucky, your Victorian bathroom already has a clawfoot or pedestal tub, so all you need to do is get it cleaned up and polished.
 Most of these tubs have a thick coat of porcelain enamel, so thick that it can be buffed out several times.
-So, if your tub is not actually rusting away (and sometimes even if it is), it can be restored to nearly new condition in about a day.
+So, if your tub is not actually rusting away (and sometimes even if it is), it can be restored to nearly new condition.

-If you don't have a tub, or it's in just in too cruddy a condition to save, there are plenty of local and national sources of new and refurbished tubs.
+If you don't have a tub, or it's in just too cruddy to save even with refinishing, there are plenty of local and national sources of new and refurbished tubs.
 New tubs have some nice features, including compatibility with modern plumbing fixtures, and can include a whirlpool or Jacuzzi.
-Old tubs have the patina and ethos of age and history.
-Give a choice, we usually opt for a refurbished old tub.

 Unfortunately, if you do have an original clawfoot tub, you probably also have the original plumbing.
 Plan on replacing most of this.
 It may be lead pipe, or more probably in this part of the country, galvanized steel.
 But in either case it is well beyond its useful life and needs to go.

 If at all possible, the tub should be near the center of the room, away from the walls.
 Putting a clawfoot or pedestal tub next to a wall makes it a major chore to clean behind the tub.
-Of course, if your room is too small to permit a central location for the tub, having a large tub next to the wall (but no closer than 6 inches) is better than not having a large tub, so figure on a periodic hands-and-knees cleanup behind the tub.
+Of course, if your room is too small to permit a central location for the tub, having a large tub next to the wall (but no closer than 6 inches) is better than not having a large tub, but figure on a periodic hands-and-knees cleanup.

 If your space is too small for a large clawfoot or pedestal tub, there is salvation in the smaller clawfoot tubs available, particularly the slipper tub, which provides nearly as much comfort in a smaller footprint.
 If your room is smaller still, we have had good success with a standard 60" drop-in bathtub.
 We build the enclosure to house the tub in a Victorian style, and the arrangement seems to work well.